January to mid-March

 - Avalanche safety pack, including backpack, beacon, shovel and probe can be rented from your guide

-- Alpine touring or telemark skis, touring boots and poles can be rented from the guiding service, Powder House in Alta or Christy Sports locations in Salt Lake City and Snowbird.
+- Alpine touring or telemark skis, touring boots and poles can be rented from the guiding service or REI location in Salt Lake City.

-- Splitboards can be rented from Christy Sports locations in Salt Lake City and Snowbird, and Cliff Sports in Snowbird.
+- Splitboards can be rented from REI location in Salt Lake City and Cliff Sports in Snowbird.

 Ski rental locations are in Snowbird and Salt Lake City and should be picked up the night prior to your outing.
 If you need to rent gear, let us know and we can help make arrangements.